Shejwal-01/QRCODE_Generator_Decoder/README.md

 QR Code Generator — Create and customize QR codes directly in your browser.

-QR Code Scanner — Scan and decode QR codes in real-time using your device's camera.
+QR Code Decoder — Decode QR codes by uploading them from your files.

 It's a handy tool if you want a quick and easy way to manage QR codes locally without installing additional software.